 Non-ferrous metals and alloys are called so because they lack the iron content that ferrous materials have.
 Choosing the right materials for springs is critical, since they will impact the quality and longevity of the final product.
 At Airedale Springs, we work with both ferrous and non-ferrous metals, which are used in different situations.

 Spring materials will depend on the end use of the spring.
 For example, in the electronics sector, it’s important that the metals are strong, conductive and with good resistance to heat and corrosion.
-This is why copper, a non-ferrous metal, is so popular for this industry.
+This is why copper, a non-ferrous metal, is so popular for this industry- not just for its technical properties but also for its ability to be reused in the future, making it a responsible choice for industries prioritising environmental goals.

 There are many other non-ferrous materials in spring manufacturing, such as the ones we’re highlighting in this article.